JeffreyJPZ/mefit/README.md

 The application will allow you to make your **own personal profile** by entering basic information such as your name, age, gender, and weight.
 For each profile, you can enter exercises with a number of sets, repetitions, time per set, muscle groups worked, and a personal difficulty rating.
-You can view saved exercises by muscle groups, and edit them.
+You can view saved exercises by various filters, and edit them.
 You will also be able to generate a workout schedule with your list of exercises.
-These workouts can be named, saved.
+These workouts can be named and saved.

 ## User Stories
 - As a user, I want to be able to make a new exercise and add it to a list of exercises for my profile.